adagio130/note/IELTS/self learning/It's Easier to Get Into Mexico Than Costco.md

 -----------

-It's easier to do sth. than sth.
+It's easier to do sth. than to do sth.

 -------